A Bayes Factor Framework for Unified Parameter Estimation and Hypothesis Testing: Connection to other inference frameworks

 see e.g., \citet{Evans2015}.
 This quantity is the updating factor of the prior to the posterior density/mass function, and is related to the Bayes factor via the aforementioned mentioned Savage-Dickey density ratio.
 An estimation and testing framework centred on the relative belief ratio was developed by \citet{Evans1997}.
 The parameter value that maximizes the relative belief ratio was termed the \emph{least relative surprisal estimate}, later also referred to as \emph{maximum relative belief estimate} \citep{Evans2015}.
-Clearly this estimate is equivalent to the MEE whenever the BFF and relative belief ratio coincide. \citet{Evans1997} also defined a $\delta \times 100\%$ \emph{relative surprise region}, which is the set of parameter values with $\delta \times 100\%$ posterior probability and with highest relative belief ratios among all such sets.
+Clearly this estimate is equivalent to the MEE whenever the SC and relative belief ratio coincide. \citet{Evans1997} also defined a $\delta \times 100\%$ \emph{relative surprise region}, which is the set of parameter values with $\delta \times 100\%$ posterior probability and with highest relative belief ratios among all such sets.
 Similarly, \citet{Shalloway2014} defined an \emph{evidentiary credible region} which is equivalent to the relative surprise region, but motivated by information theory.
 While both are closely related to the support set via the Savage-Dickey density ratio, they differ from the support set in that they are defined by posterior probabilities and not by evidence, the ordering induced by the relative belief ratio merely provides a rule to chose among all credible sets \citep{Wagenmakers2020}.
 Thus, a relative surprise region may contain parameter values that are not supported by the data.
-For this reason, \citet{Evans2015} defined yet another type of region, a $k$ \emph{plausible region} which contains parameter values with a relative belief ratio of at least $k$ and as such coincides with the $k$ support set whenever the Savage-Dickey density representation applies to the BFF and when a global prior is chosen for $\theta$ under the alternative.
+For this reason, \citet{Evans2015} defined yet another type of region, a $k$ \emph{plausible region} which contains parameter values with a relative belief ratio of at least $k$ and as such coincides with the $k$ support set whenever the Savage-Dickey density representation applies to the SC and when a global prior is chosen for $\theta$ under the alternative.
+Finally, Bayes factors and relative belief ratios can also be seen as special cases of `Bayesian evidence values' whenever the Savage-Dickey density ratio applies, so interval estimates based on Bayesian evidence values also correspond to support intervals in these cases \citep{Kelter2022}.